iAbhishek91/learn-docker-kubernetes/kubernetes/kubectl.md

 ## kubectl api-resources

-Lists all resources of kubectl.
+Lists all resources of **kubectl api-resources**.

 Important to note some common thing about k8s resources:

 - some resources falls under a names space, some do not.
+Pods are, but certificatesigningrequests are not.
 - All resources end with "s" (plural) and are in small letter. eg pods, services, certificatesigningrequests.
-- Few resources are namespaced few are not.
-Pods are, but certificatesigningrequests are not.

 ## kubectl cluster info

-displays the description of cluster. **kubectl cluster-info --help**, **kubectl cluster-info dump**, **kubectl cluster-info --help**
+displays the description of cluster. **kubectl cluster-info dump**, **kubectl cluster-info --help**

 ```sh
 kubectl cluster-info